mozilla-releng/relengdocs/taskcluster/testing_relpro.rst

 Progress is a new error message :) This is from `this hardcode <https://hg.mozilla.org/mozilla-central/file/798c43651cb145ef813aa9ece37b6d965afc315f/taskcluster/gecko_taskgraph/decision.py#l200>`__ in ``taskgraph_decision``.
 Let's ``export TASK_ID=NpcI7tFfSDmYVyPNzkYMKw`` and rerun.

 This time, we finish.
 After five plus minutes of output about "Generating tasks" and the like, we output the various task definitions to ``STDOUT``.
 Once that finishes, inspect the disk: we've created a ``docker-contexts`` directory and an ``artifacts`` directory.
 The ``parameters.yml``, ``label-to-taskid.json``, ``task-graph.json``, etc. artifacts show how we would have created the release graph, given these parameters, input, and code revision.
+We can diff these against the actual run relpro action task's artifacts if we want to see how we've changed things.

 .. _advanced-relpro-usage: